Baccega/csrf-challenge/README.md

 # CSRF Challenge

-The flag can be set in the environment of the backend: `packages/backend/.env`
+> The flag can be set in the environment of the backend: `packages/backend/.env`

+> The backend needs to work with https, the certificates are stored in : `packages/backend/sslcert`

 To run it use:
 ```bash